 The View 3D LUT selection will open a separate window to show the 3D LUT created by MultiProfiler using the current settings.
-This is useful to visualize how the color gamut of the monitor is altered, to emulate that of the printer, and the impact of each of the settings.
+This is useful to visualize how the color gamut of the monitor is altered to emulate that of the printer, and the impact of each of the settings.
 Using the Adobe Color Management Module (CMM)

-It is recommended that the Adobe CMM is used in MultiProfile when using Adobe applications.
-In this setup type, the color management system that is used to create the 3D LUT for print emulation is the same one that is used within the application that generates the prints.
+It is highly recommended to use the Adobe CMM with MultiProfiler if you are using Adobe applications because it will mean that the color management system is used to create the 3D LUT for the print emulation, will be the same as that used within the application to actually generate the prints.